-Please note that during the annual data processing, the 2014 data have been revised to include updated factors for imbalance and rail expenditure imputation, resulting in larger changes than usually observed between quarterly statistical bulletins and the annual Travel Trends publication.
+Please note that during the annual data processing, the 2014 data have been revised to include updated factors for imbalance and rail expenditure imputation, resulting in larger changes than usually observed between monthly and quarterly statistical bulletins and the annual Travel Trends publication.
 We identified that, for consistency, these updated factors should be applied to the 2013 Q3 and Q4 data.
-Also, an error in the treatment of the unsampled traffic data for the Quarter 1 data was corrected during the annual data processing.
-The data tables in section 6 of Travel Trends, 2014 include corrected Quarter 1 data.
+Also, an error in the treatment of the unsampled traffic data for the Quarter 1 data was corrected during the annual data processing resulting in rebenchmarked figures for January-March 2014 monthly estimates.